NextAdminHQ/nextjs-admin-dashboard/README.md

 - A handy UI kit with assets.
 - Over ten web apps complete with examples.
 - Support for both dark mode and light mode.
-- Essential integrations including - Authentication, Database, and Search.
+- Essential integrations including - Authentication (NextAuth), Database (Postgres with Prisma), and Search (Algolia).
 - Detailed and user-friendly documentation.
 - Customizable plugins and add-ons.
 - TypeScript compatibility.